oboehmer/CLEUR20-CXTA/docs/01-basic.md

 ## Test Suite Setup/Teardown

 By default, Robot executes all tests within a test suite (the robot file above in our example).
 If the number of tests grows large, there might be situations where you only want to run a subset of cases.
 Robotframework supports this by limiting the test case execution by tags (not used here) or by name.
 Let's try this using the `-t` (or `--test`) command line argument.
-Let's now run a test only checking r1's version:
+Let's now run a test only checking r1's version (as before, execute this command on the container):

 ```
 # robot -t "check version on r1" 01-show1.robot